What is Forced-Placed Insurance?

 According to the Insurance Journal.com, homeowners are finding it more and more difficult to afford insurance on their homes as climate change creates an environment where the yearly cost and frequency of claims is increasing with no end in sight.

-In short, climate change-induced weather changes, i.e., the increase in the severity and frequency of storms, wildfires, flooding, and other events, cause insurance companies to pay out more for claims, meaning they need to increase their premiums to offset the losses.
+In short, climate change-induced weather changes, i.e., the increase in the severity and frequency of storms, wildfires, flooding, and other events, cause insurance companies to pay out more for claims, meaning they need to increase their home insurance premiums to offset the losses.
 This means that homeowners everywhere pay more for their insurance, even if they themselves have not faced a loss.
 Let’s explore how that works in further detail.

 Assessing risk: Climate change’s influence on underwriting

 An increase in severe weather, regardless of how it’s caused, may not directly impact all homeowners.
-They can impact a specific geographic area or even city, but the impacts increase the overall “risk profile” for insurers.
+They can impact a specific geographic area or even a city, but the impacts increase the overall “risk profile” for insurers.
 A risk profile is essentially the likelihood of making a claim; a lot of different things influence your risk profile, but your geographic area and its exposure to damaging events (like fires, storms, flooding, and so on).
 Other things can affect your risk profile too, like the age of your home, whether or not you’ve updated your roof in the last decade, your insurance history, and so on.

 The rising cost of re-insurance